Have a Question? Get In Touch

-Forex, short for “foreign exchange,” refers to the global marketplace where currencies are bought and sold.
-It is the largest and most liquid financial market in the world.
-The forex market operates 24 hours a day, five days a week, and it involves the exchange of currencies between various participants, including central banks, financial institutions, corporations, governments, and individual traders.
+Forex, short for “foreign exchange,” is the global marketplace for trading currencies where trillions of dollars are exchanged daily.
+Recognised as the largest and most liquid financial market in the world, the forex market operates 24 hours a day, five days a week, across major financial hubs like London, New York, Tokyo, and Sydney.

 The forex market operates 24 hours a day, five days a week, providing ample opportunities for trading.
 The market is divided into different trading sessions, each associated with major financial centers around the world.
 Here are the key forex trading sessions: